My attempt to convert from Jekyll to Eleventy

 Now, projects and categories were showing up, but still no posts.
 The answer is actually in the code snippet above.

-It was the file extension.
-Through my copy-pasting, I had set it up to look for files with the extension of .md.
-All of my posts were using the .markdown extension.
+extension.
 Jekyll doesn't really mind which one you use, so this was a silly thing I didn’t think of right away.

 I decided to update the extension.
 In Finder, if you select a bunch of items, and select “Rename…,” the default is to replace a string, so you can just type in the old extension, and then the new extension, and it’s that easy.
 Once I had completed this, the posts all began being processed by Eleventy.

 A similar issue I faced with some of my pages was markup being output instead of actually rendering HTML.
-Previously, I had all of my pages using the .md extension, but converting them all to .liquid fixed this issue.
-This conversion made sense, as many of them are only liquid syntax, Jekyll was just sort of figuring it all out before.
+Previously, I had all of my pages using the .md

 Last, there was a small issue with the post date.
 Any place I was displaying the date, there was “%-d” where the day should have been.
-The complete liquid syntax I was using was this: `` Apparently this is a Ruby thing, and the proper liquid format is %e.
+The complete liquid syntax I was using was this: `` Apparently this is a Ruby thing, and the proper liquid format is %e

 Sass